 The Money Saver

-This person loves to save their money, they often see spending as evil and see every dollar that goes out as an extra dollar that could have helped them in the future or in retirement.
-They understand that keeping your money around is important and they look for ways to save.
-They also have a tendency to think about money more.
-With this type spending money can be unbearable at times.
+This person loves to save their money.
+Savers often see spending as evil and see every dollar that goes out as an extra dollar that could have helped them in the future or in retirement.

 Getting this person to talk about money is going to be tougher.
 They don’t want to talk about it so you may have to use the things money can provide them, (toys, retirement, freedom) rather than talk directly about it.

-While the ostrich ignores money, the snob looks down upon it.
-They would never dare discuss money.
 To them it’s a dirty topic meant for lesser people.
 There could be a lot of reasons for this.
-I’m not going to dive into the psychology of everything.
 Just know that this money personality exists.

-To get this person talking about money is going to take a lot of cunning. this could be that they don’t know about money so they look down on it.
-Or they could be afraid of being wrong about it and therefor never enter into it.
+To get this person talking about money is going to take a lot of work.
+It could be that they don’t know about money so they look down on it.
+Or they could be afraid of being wrong about it and therefore never talk about it.